BTSARMY2017/student-stress-analysis/README.md

 4.  **Run the Notebook**
     Once the setup is complete, you can open and run the `EDA and Stress Prediction Model.ipynb` file in a Jupyter environment like VS Code or Jupyter Lab.

-    ## Dataset
+## 📊 Dataset

 The dataset used in this analysis is the **"Global High School Student Lifestyle & Wellness"** dataset, sourced from Kaggle.
-The data is contained in the `student_life.csv` file.
+The data is contained in the `student life.csv` file.

 ## 💻 Tools and Libraries